-Typically, major decisions about the particular methodologies chosen for the thesis are made by the student and thesis supervisor prior to establishing the thesis committee.
-Therefore, identification and selection of potential committee members should be made with these methodological decisions in mind-it is important to select members with knowledge of the research content and/or planned methodology/analyses.
+Typically, major decisions about the methodologies chosen for the thesis are made by the student and thesis supervisor prior to establishing the thesis committee.
+Therefore, identification and selection of potential committee members should be made with these methodological decisions in mind-it is important to select members with knowledge of the research content and/or planned methodology and analyses.
 Subsequent consultations with committee members are very important to finalize the methodologies, assessment methods, data sources, and planned statistical analyses most appropriate for the planned thesis.

 Regardless of the format chosen for the thesis, the planning, conduct, and presentation of the doctoral thesis is a multi-year task that requires substantial organization and effort.
 Students should expect to devote time to the various aspects of the thesis on a regular basis, at least several hours a week, every week.
-Many students try to have a specific day each week in which they focus on their research-although this may be possible at times in the program, it may be more productive and more realistic to plan to have several shorter periods throughout the week to work on the thesis.
-One critical aspect for successfully progressing with the thesis work is the development of a realistic timeline for attaining key milestones, such as approval of the thesis proposal, receiving approval from the Research Ethics Board to conduct the research, and the writing and submission of the thesis.
+Many students try to have a specific day each week in which they focus on their research-although this may be possible at certain times in the program, it may be more productive and more realistic to plan to have several shorter periods throughout the week to work on the thesis.
+One critical aspect for successfully progressing with the thesis work is the development of a realistic timeline for attaining key milestones, such as approval of the thesis proposal, receiving approval from the Office of Research Ethics and Integrity to conduct the research, and the writing, pre-read, and final submission of the thesis.
 Please work with your thesis supervisor to develop an appropriate timeline.
 In order to be useful, the timeline must take into account other program commitments, such as courses and practica, and predictable life events (e.g., vacation time).
 You might also want to develop specific timelines for your course requirements and practicum requirements in order to get a sense of your likely total workload each year.
-Please consult the following documents as they provide a timeline of progression through the program, based on whether you began the doctoral program before or after 2020 : https://socialsciences.uottawa.ca/ psychology/sites/socialsciences.uottawa.ca.psychology/files/timeline before 2020 eng.pdf and https:// socialsciences.uottawa.ca/psychology/sites/socialsciences.uottawa.ca.psychology/files/ timeline after 2020 eng.pdf.
-This link from Graduate and Postdoctoral studies may also be helpful: https://www.uottawa.ca/graduate-studies/students/thesis/writing/components-work-plan.
+Please consult the documents outlining a Typical Program Sequence for clinical students, based on whether you began the doctoral program before 2020 or in 2020 or later.
+The Work Plan step on the Graduate and Postdoctoral studies' page related to writing your thesis may also be helpful.